Graphs Don't Stay Secret: Practical Subgraph Reconstruction Attacks on Defended Graph RAG: Methodology

 \textbf{Common component.} All templates share a prompt prefix that specifies a relation list to exclude from extraction based on results from earlier attack attempts.
 This mechanism steers the attack toward identifying previously unseen relations.

 \textbf{A: context-frame drift.} As extraction progresses, retrieval often stops surfacing new relations and queries return repeated context.
 To \textit{recover} from such state, this template shifts retrieval focus by injecting \texttt{FRAME\_HINTS} that guide both retrieval direction and relation discovery.
 Since retrieval is sensitive to salient keywords~\cite{guo-etal-2025-lightrag, jimenez2024hipporag}, we implement \texttt{FRAME\_HINTS} as noun-phrase anchors (e.g., domain terms) that reliably perturb the retrieved context.
-We predefine sets of anchor frames using only high-level domain knowledge (Table~\ref{tab:anchor_frames}).
+We predefine a small set of anchor frames using only high-level domain knowledge (Table~\ref{tab:anchor_frames}).
 To select effective hints, we embed relation types extracted so far and each anchor frame using a sentence encoder~\cite{reimers-2019-sentence-bert}, compute cosine distances, and select the three most dissimilar frames.
 We then use them as \texttt{FRAME\_HINTS} and keep only relations whose type or description matches any selected frame keyword.
 This steers retrieval and extraction toward unexplored regions, helping the attack escape local saturation when repeated attempts stop yielding new relations.

 \textbf{B: type expand.} This template performs \textit{exploitation} by restricting extraction to relation types already observed.
 Its goal is to densify coverage within known types by harvesting long-tail relation instances that were missed in earlier turns due to retrieval stochasticity or limited top-$k$ context.